Jatimatic: Feeding

 The submachine gun uses 20 or 40-round detachable box magazines, made of extruded aluminum with a plastic follower and a steel spring and floor plate.
 The weapon can also accommodate magazines designed for the Swedish Carl Gustav M/45 and, with some modifications, the Smith & Wesson M76.
 The weapon is chambered for the NATO-standard 9×19mm Parabellum pistol cartridge.

 Reloading the weapon involves charging the folding vertical forward grip, which is simultaneously the cocking handle.
 The grip is deployed and locked forward with a spring latch and then charged to the rear and guided back forward in order to chamber a round.
 The forward grip does not reciprocate with the bolt during firing and also acts as a safety mechanism in the stowed (folded) position, immobilizing the bolt in either its forward or rear positions by using a lug on the grip to engage and recess into a notch in the bolt.
 This allows the weapon to be carried safely either loaded or unloaded and provides a drop safety feature.

 Sights

 The Jatimatic has an open-type iron sight fixed for 100 m.

 History

 The gun, designed as a stakeout gun for easy hiding in civilian clothing, soon gained a criminal reputation, when a batch of 22 pieces was stolen from the workshop in 1984.
 The manufacturing license of the shop, Tampereen Asepaja, was revoked, and no pieces are produced anymore.
-The firearm can be seen in the 1984 movie Red Dawn, as well as in the 1986 film Cobra, wielded by Sylvester Stallone.
+The firearm can be seen in the 1984 movie Red Dawn, as well as, more famously, on the theatrical poster of the 1986 film Cobra, as well as being wielded by Sylvester Stallone in the film itself.
 It is also used as the primary weapon of DC Comics vigilante Wild Dog.